renana/osd-github-101/OSD-Smart/career.md

 ## Career tips and best practices

-## Add your own tip to the list or constribute a visual change
+## Add your own tip to the list or contribute a visual change

 - Always assume the other person is your ally
 - Always bring peanut butter to work to share with your coworkers
 - Always listen when told :)
 - Always try out stuff by implementing
 - Ask dumb questions.
 - Ask for guidance and help from mentors, sponsors to get there
 - Ask questions.
 - Attend sessions like VGHC
 - Bad planning on your part does not constitute an emergency on my part.